kennytilton/its-alive/README.md

 # It's Alive!
 Welcome to *It's Alive!*, a library offering a model-building paragdigm for Clojure and Common Lisp computer programming, a paradigm that has been applied successfully to several real-world applications, including enterprise Web applications, desktop applications, and distributed computing.

-In the modelling paradigm we declaratively specify models which run by themselves (i) acting on the world via APIs when (ii) first instantiated and then stimulated by input piped into the model by a straightforward supervisor polling eg. an event loop, socket input, AJAX requests, or database notification.
+In the modelling paradigm we declaratively specify models which run by themselves acting on the world via APIs when first instantiated and then stimulated by input piped into the model by a straightforward supervisor polling eg. an event loop, socket input, AJAX requests, or database notification.

-Two good examples have been:
+Two good examples:
 * a Web application reshaped dynamically to accomodate the user's activity (AJAX in and HTML, JSON, or JS out); and
 * a virtual RoboCup team player (i) stimulated by sensory input from the game server over a UDP socket (ii) sending back run, turn, and kick commands.